serenial/G-Industrial-Camera/README.md

 YOU get an industrial camera driver for LabVIEW and YOU get an industrial camera driver for LabVIEW.

+This library is intended to provide a simple LabVIEW driver for use with GenICam compatible cameras.

 # Licence
 The LabVIEW source is distributed under the Zero-Clause BSD licence.
 The shared binary component of this toolkit is distributed under the LGPL-2.1 licence.